Mahadeva Meteorite: People observation and media reports

 The Mahadeva Meteorite fell around 12 pm on Monday at day time.
 According to the witness farmers, the celestial object fell into the farm field with a loud noise and smoke started coming out.
 It penetrated the ground about six feet down.
 The sound of the stone falling was heard for miles.
-Due to fear farmers working in farmers ran away from there when they saw the mysterious object falling into the ground.
-When the smoke stopped coming out from the ground, then a young farmer of Kauriyahi village named Shravan Yadav came to the site of the meteorite falls.
-There he dug in the ground and found a black stone.
+Due to fear farmers working in farms ran away from there when they saw the mysterious object slamming into the ground.
+When the smoke subsided, a young farmer dug the ground and found a black stone.

 After that the local administrations were informed about the mysterious object.
-One officer of the local administrations found that the mysterious object was attracting an magnet when it was brought near it.
+A local administration official found the object was attracting an magnet when it was brought near it.
 The news of the fall of the mysterious object spread around the villages and a large numbers of people flocked to see it.

 After some time the then District Magistrate Shirsat Kapil Ashok took the mysterious stone under his control.
 He kept it under tight security and sent for further examination.
 Dr Shashi Bhushan Prasad, head of the Department of Geography, at Ram Krishna College, Madhubani informed that "Falling such a large stone is not a trivial matter.
 Only after looking at the stone and making a special study of it can anything be said".

 After two days the mysterious stone was brought to the chief minister's residence at 1, Aney Marg in the state capital city Patna.
 The chief minister Nitish Kumar observed the mysterious object and inquired about it with the geologists brought at his residence.
 The geologists informed that the mysterious stone is a meteorite.
 They also informed that the mysterious object contains elements like iron ore, magnesium and olivine, etc. After that the chief minister Nitish Kumar ordered his officer to hand over the mysterious object to the Department of Science and Technology for further research.
 He also said that after the further research and examination of the mysterious object, it would be kept in the Bihar Museum for public.